-This stuff is best to comb through your hair and leave on for at least thirty minutes.
+This stuff is best to comb through your hair and leave on for at least 30 minutes.
 Once your time is up, you can rinse it out with warm water and shampoo as usual.

 From what I hear, gelatin is another amazing product to add to your hair routine.
 Because I'm not expecting very many people to just have gelatin on hand, I'm putting this ingredient last on the list.

 The hydrolyzed protein in gelatin helps treat damaged hair, and it's also a great source of amino acids.
-1 tablespoon of gelatin powder plus 1 cup of warm water leaves your mane strengthened and conditioned!
+One tablespoon of gelatin powder plus 1 cup of warm water leaves your mane strengthened and conditioned!

 Lucky for you and me, there are several natural ingredients that you can find in your kitchen.
 Even if you're a poor college student, you can still pick up these items for cheap.